-Defrosting refrigerator regularly is necessary for maintaining smooth operation of direct cool refrigerators.
+Defrosting refrigerators regularly is necessary for maintaining a smooth operation.
 If your fridge does not come with an automatic defrosting system, it requires manual defrosting.
 You will get to know every detail of defrosting the refrigerator in this article.

 What is defrosting in a refrigerator?

 Defrosting in refrigerators is the process of removing ice and built-up moisture from the freezer.
 Though there are many auto-defrosting features available in modern freezers for the effective working of the refrigerator, it’s best to look for the manual way of cleaning frosts.

 These frosts mainly occur when the door of the refrigerator opens for a longer time.
 Then, the outer air and moisture enter the freezer.
 And without defrosting in refrigerators for some time, this moisture will become frost, and over days it builds up inside the freezer.

 This pressurized your freezer to work overtime and invest extra energy to wipe the frosting in case of an auto defrost freezer.
 And if the freezer doesn’t have an auto-defrost feature, then it gets even worse.
 The frosting soon turns into frost and blocks the air vents.
 That’s why you must defrost your freezer periodically.